February 4, 2019; revised August 2, 2019; August 13, 2021

 - Suppose a suicide bomber is assembling a bomb that he intends to use to kill many people.
 He must be paying careful attention to what he is doing, and that is the ordinary meaning of sati there.

-- Even the term “mindful” can be used to describe the mindset of a suicide bomber while assembling the bomb.
+- The term “mindful” also describes the mindset of a suicide bomber while assembling the bomb.
 He must be mindful of his task.
 If he makes even a slight mistake, he may trigger the bomb right there.

 - Therefore, that bomb maker must have attention and be mindful of his task.
 Obviously, he is not engaged in Satipaṭṭhāna.